GuidesRecipesAPI ReferenceChangelog

 Source and destination

-Polytomic requires a read-only Snowflake account with access to all the tables and schemas you want to query.
 Though not required, we recommend you create a dedicated Snowflake user for Polytomic.
-There are instructions on how to do so below.
+Instructions on how to do so are below.

 1. In Polytomic, go to ConnectionsAdd ConnectionSnowflake.